-Matatumua Maimoana Vermeulen (born 1935 in Samoa) is a Stateswoman, Nurse and Environmentalist of Samoa.
+Matatumua Maimoana Vermeulen (born 1936 in Samoa – died January 12, 2012 in Auckland, New Zealand) is a Stateswoman, Nurse and Environmentalist of Samoa.
 Her chief title, Matatumua, is an orator’s title from the village of Faleasiu.
 She is married to Dr. Walter Vermeulen, who is a Surgeon, Farmer and Environmentalist.

-She has also been involved in farming projects and environmental issues with her husband Dr. Walter Vermeulen, and is currently a board member of Matuaileo’o Environmental Trust (METI) in Samoa.
+Vermeulen had also been involved in farming projects and environmental issues with her husband Dr. Walter Vermeulen.
+She was a board member of Matuaileo’o Environmental Trust Incorporated (METI) in Samoa.

 Source – Savali News, Wikipedia